kubernetes-sigs/gateway-api/geps/gep-1767/index.md

     // Method names are case sensitive, so these values are also case-sensitive.
     // (See https://www.rfc-editor.org/rfc/rfc2616#section-5.1.1)
     //
+    // Multiple method names in the value of the Access-Control-Allow-Methods
+    // response header are separated by a comma (",").
+    //
     // Config:
     //   allowMethods: ["GET, PUT, POST, DELETE, PATCH, OPTIONS"]
     //